spleenteo/pantry/README.md

 * Update these files without worries
 * When you'll get a new computer, just copy your backuped files in the right folder (untill a good developer will commit an authomatic restore procedure! :))

+## Install

+* clone this repo wherever you want (bin directory?)
+* rename pantry_config.yml.sample to pantry_sample.yml
+* edit your config to define your paths
+* set permission 667 to your pantry.rb file
+* set a crontab (if you can!) to run every x hours

 ## To do

-* Use YAML to configure the goods
-* Set a sample.yml and ignore mine
-* Build a directory structure if it doesn't exists
 * Find the best way to setup a crontab
-* Get stuff from the pantry to setup an environment
+* Restore stuff from pantry to setup a new environment
-* Use a git repo as backup destination
+* Use a git repo as destination backup
-* Write doc on readme file